nodejs/undici/README.md

 Uncidi will only use pipelining if configured with a `pipelining` factor greater than `1`.

-Undici always assumes that connections are persistent and will immediatly pipeline requests, without checking whether the connection is persistent.
+Undici always assumes that connections are persistent and will immediately pipeline requests, without checking whether the connection is persistent.
 Hence, automatic fallback to HTTP/1.0 or HTTP/1.1 without pipelining is not supported.